Texas State University: Student body

-As of the fall 2024 semester, Texas State University had a total enrollment of 40,678.
-Of the student body, 36,206 are undergraduate students with the remaining students being post-baccalaureate or graduate students.
+As of the fall 2025 semester, Texas State University had a total enrollment of 44,596.
+Of the student body, 39,376 are undergraduate students with the remaining students being post-baccalaureate or graduate students.
 The university accepted 68% of freshmen applicants who applied to attend the fall 2023 semester.
 This includes the guaranteed acceptance of any Texas high school graduate with a grade point average that ranked them in the top 10% of their high school class.
 About 56% of undergraduate students earn their degree after six years.
 Hispanic students made up 30% of the student body in 2013, which increased to 32% in 2014, qualifying the university to be designated as a Hispanic-serving institution.
 Additionally, the student body consists of approximately 60% female students, 78% students who live off-campus, and only 10% students who are members of a fraternity or sorority.

 Rankings

-In 2024, Texas State University earned its fourth consecutive gold designation in the Veteran Education Excellence Recognition Award by the Texas Veterans Commission’s (TVC) Veterans Education Program.
+In 2024, Texas State University earned its fourth consecutive gold designation in the Veteran Education Excellence Recognition Award by the Texas Veterans Commission's (TVC) Veterans Education Program.
 The university was also named a Fulbright Hispanic-Serving Institution Leader by the U.S. Department of State and was ranked among the best colleges in America by the Princeton Review, Wall Street Journal, and Forbes.

-In the 2024 edition of the U.S. News & World Report rankings, Texas State was tied for 273rd among national universities.
+In the 2025 edition of the U.S. News & World Report rankings, Texas State was tied for 257th among national universities.

 Colleges

-Texas State University offers degrees in 99 bachelor programs, 91 master programs and 20 doctoral programs.
+Texas State University offers degrees in 104 bachelor programs, 94 master programs and 23 doctoral programs.
 The university has been accredited by the Southern Association of Colleges and Schools since 1925 and had its last review in 2021.

-These programs are offered through nine academic colleges, including: